ExplicITConsulting/set-outlooksignatures.com/outlookaddin.en.md

 - The add-in can run automatically when one of the following launch events is triggered by Outlook: OnNewMessageCompose, OnNewAppointmentOrganizer, OnMessageFromChanged, OnAppointmentFromChanged, OnMessageRecipientsChanged, OnAppointmentAttendeesChanged.
   - Not all these events are supported on all platforms and editions of Outlook, see [this Microsoft article](https://learn.microsoft.com/en-us/office/dev/add-ins/outlook/autolaunch#supported-events) for an up-to-date list.
   - While not publicly documented, [Outlook currently does not support add-ins on calendar invite responses](https://github.com/OfficeDev/office-js/issues/4094#issuecomment-1923444325).
 - Microsoft dynamically updates the local copy of the office.js framework, there is no 1:1 relation between the version of Outlook and the version of the framework.
 This may lead to problems that suddenly appear although neither Outlook nor the add-in have changed.
-For example, the add-in may suddenly no longer work for shared mailboxes in Classic Outlook for Windows on some devices, while it does on others and in Outlook Web.
+For example, the add-in may suddenly no longer work for shared mailboxes in Classic Outlook on Windows on some devices, while it does on others and in Outlook on the web.
   - Where available, use the taskpane as a workaround.
 The taskpane is basically the same code with an additional graphical interface.
   - Use the DEBUG option in '`run_before_deployment.ps1`' to find out if the root cause is in Outlook or in the add-in.
 When there is no debug output, the launch event it not triggered by Outlook.
 When there is debug output, it will show where and with which error the add-in fails.

 ### 6.2.
-Outlook for Android
+Outlook on Android
 - Only mailboxes hosted in Exchange Online are supported.
 This is because Microsoft's mobile APIs do not allow programmatic access to mailboxes hosted on-prem.
 - Setting the signature on new appointments is not yet supported by Microsoft.
 - The Microsoft mobile APIs do not allow an add-in to show a taskpane when a new email, reply email or an appointment is created.

 ### 6.3.
-Outlook for iOS
+Outlook on iOS
 - Only mailboxes hosted in Exchange Online are supported.
 This is because Microsoft's mobile APIs do not allow programmatic access to mailboxes hosted on-prem.
 - Setting the signature on new appointments is not yet supported by Microsoft.
 - The Microsoft mobile APIs do not allow an add-in to show a taskpane when a new email, reply email or an appointment is created.
 - Microsoft will add support for iPads later (see [here](https://learn.microsoft.com/en-us/javascript/api/requirement-sets/common/nested-app-auth-requirement-sets?view=common-js-preview)).

 ### 6.4.
-Outlook for Mac
+Outlook on Mac
-- Use the New Outlook for Mac whenever possible, as Classic Outlook for Mac (a.k.a Legacy Outlook for Mac) is at the end of its lifecycle.
+- Use the New Outlook on Mac whenever possible, as Classic Outlook on Mac (a.k.a Legacy Outlook on Mac) is at the end of its lifecycle.
-- While the Microsoft APIs required for the Set-OutlookSignatures Outlook add-in are available in Classic Outlook for Mac, they are very unstable.
-Therefore, we only offer best-effort support for the add-in on Classic Outlook for Mac.
+- While the Microsoft APIs required for the Set-OutlookSignatures Outlook add-in are available in Classic Outlook on Mac, they are very unstable.
+Therefore, we only offer best-effort support for the add-in on Classic Outlook on Mac.

 ### 6.5.
-Outlook Web on-prem
+Outlook on the web on-prem
 - Launch events are not supported by Microsoft APIs, so only the taskpane works.
 - Images are replaced with their alternate description.
 This will work as soon as Microsoft fixes a bug in their office.js API framework.
 If you are interested in a workaround, please let us know!

 ### 6.6.
-Classic Outlook for Windows
+Classic Outlook on Windows
 - Things work fine for mailboxes in Exchange Online, but the same Microsoft APIs seem to be unstable for on-prem mailboxes, especially regarding launch events (adding signatures automatically).
 When in doubt, use the taskpane.
 - For Exchange Online mailboxes, the version used must support Nested App Authentication (see [here](https://learn.microsoft.com/en-us/office/dev/add-ins/outlook/faq-nested-app-auth-outlook-legacy-tokens#when-is-naa-generally-available-for-my-channel)).
   - Microsoft disabled legacy Exchange Online tokens, and they cannot be re-enabled since October 2025 due to security reasons.